dangoslen/dangoslen-me-site/content/blog/flow-and-developer-productivity.md

 path: /flow-and-developer-productivity
 date: 2022-08-10T00:00:00.000Z
 title: Flow and Developer Productivity
 description: Not all time and effort is created equal.
-Learn how to capitalize on
+Learn how to capitalize your time and effort as an engineer effectively.
 tags:
   - productivity
   - career